MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

       * In step 3, write down the DNS name of your Traffic Manager profile, for example, `http://tmprofile-ejb120523.trafficmanager.net`.
    1. In subsection [View Traffic Manager in action](/azure/traffic-manager/quickstart-create-traffic-manager-profile#view-traffic-manager-in-action):
       * In step 1 and 3, append */weblogic/ready* to DNS name of your Traffic Manager profile in your web browser, for example, `http://tmprofile-ejb120523.trafficmanager.net/weblogic/ready`.
 You should see an empty page without any error message.
-      * After completing all steps, make sure **enable** your primary site by referencing step 2, but replace **Disabled** with **Enabled**.
+      * After completing all steps, make sure **enable** your primary endpoint by referencing step 2, but replace **Disabled** with **Enabled**.
 Then return to **Endpoints** page.

 Now you have both endpoints **Enabled** and **Online** in the Traffic Manager profile, keep the page open and you use it for monitoring the endpoint status later.

-## Configure active and passive WLS clusters
+## Configure WLS clusters

-In this section, you configure active and passive WLS clusters for high availability and disaster recovery.
-The primary cluster in West US is configured to be active and handles the user requests.
-Oppositely, the secondary cluster in East US is configured to be passive and shutdown.
+In this section, you configure WLS clusters for high availability and disaster recovery.

 ### Prepare sample app

-Next, build and package a sample CRUD Java/JakartaEE EE application that is deployed and running on WLS clusters.
+Build and package a sample CRUD Java/JakartaEE EE application that is deployed and running on WLS clusters for failover test later.

 1. Check out the repository: `git clone https://github.com/Azure-Samples/azure-cafe.git`.
 1. Locate the path where the repository was downloaded: `cd azure-cafe`.